Contents

 What They Found

 This study found that both the BLOCK and DUP periodised model to be a highly effective training method for adolescent football players over a 12-week period.
 More specifically, both training models displayed significantly higher BM, relFM, FFM, MM, RF, VL, TB, BS, BP, CMJ, wPeak and significantly lower sprint times.
-However, DUP was found to be more effective at reducing fat mass and body fat percentage.
+However, DUP was more effective at reducing fat mass and body fat percentage.
 As such, both a BLOCK and DUP periodised model appear to be highly effective for increasing muscle mass, strength, power and performance in adolescent football players.

 Practical Takeaways